pbassham/philbassham.com/README.md

   - if there is no category for a post, it goes into the /posts/ url
   - otherwise, there is an index for a category.
 Example /projects
 - Tags
-  - used to tag context of a project. personal, company, etc
+  - Used to tag context of a project. (personal, company, etc.)

 # GitHub Projects as CMS for Next.js site

-Uses Github Projects (v2) as CMS.
+Uses GitHub Projects (v2) as CMS.

 #### Features:
 - Issue = Page or Post
-- Category Pages (using custom field in the Github project)
+- Category Pages (using custom field in the GitHub project)
-- Tag Pages using github Labels
+- Tag Pages using GitHub Labels
 - MDX Components
 - public editing option
-- Live updating site without a redeploy to Vercel.
-Just need to refresh the homepage and it checks for new issues and builds the pages.
+- Live updating site without a redeployment to Vercel.
+Just need to refresh the homepage, and it checks for new issues and builds the pages.

 ## Instructions

-### Github Issues Configuration
+### GitHub Issues Configuration

 1. Set publish tag (only Issues with this tag will be published)
-2. (Optional) Set up Issue Templates (For Post Templates, etc)
+2. (Optional) Set up Issue Templates (For Post Templates, etc.)

-### Github Project Configuration
+### GitHub Project Configuration

 1. Create a Project
 2. Enter the Project Number \_\_\_ in the configuration file `githubCMS.config.ts`